 *Face coverings are required per the instructor regardless of vaccination status.
 Please refer and adhere to all posted signage for specific areas inside the Student Development Complex.

-Registration and payment can be completed online, by phone at 906-487-2073, or at the SDC Ticket Office.
-A parent or guardian must sign a waiver of liability and concussion awareness form prior to participation.
+Registration and payment can be completed online.
+Participants must sign liability waiver and concussion awareness forms prior to participation.
 The SDC is not responsible for lost or stolen property.
 Please do not leave valuables unattended.

 Aikido is a modern Japanese martial arts training that focuses on the power of body movements and momentum.
 Rather than punches and kicks, students learn blocking, rolling, locking, and throwing movements to control the force of an opponent.
 It’s a great way for children and teens to gain confidence, practice focus and concentration, and learn non-violent strategies for self-defense.

 Uniforms are required and are available for purchase for $35 on the first day of class.
 For more information, contact Mark at email@example.com.

 Fall Session 1: Youth Aikido will not be offered the first session.

 Registration closes November 12, 11:59pm.
 No class November 19-26.